AdobeDocs/commerce-admin.en/help/page-builder/3-catalog-content.md

 This exercise assumes that you have completed [Part 1: Simple Page](1-simple-page.md) and [Part 2: Blocks](2-blocks.md), including the prerequisites and downloaded sample files.
 Follow the three parts of this exercise in order.

->[!NOTE]
->
->These exercises are updated to reflect recent changes to the [!DNL Page Builder] workspace in the 2.4.1 release.
-If you are using an earlier Adobe Commerce release, use the [!DNL Page Builder] walkthrough exercises included in the [[!DNL Commerce] 2.3 User Guide](https://docs.magento.com/user-guide/v2.3/cms/page-builder-learn.html).

 ## Part 1: Add a product list

 [!DNL Page Builder] makes it easy to add a product list to the stage.
 In this example, the product list is added directly to a page.